 What is an abscess?

 An abscess is a tender, infected area filled with pus.
-Abscesses form when your immune system is fighting an infection in one of your bodily tissues.
+Abscesses form when your immune system fights an infection in one of your bodily tissues.

 Like cysts, abscesses can occur on your skin or inside your body.
 However, because abscesses involve infection, they are warm, painful, irritated, and often red and swollen.
 The surrounding area is usually colored from pink to deep red, and the infection can also cause symptoms in other parts of the body.
 An abscess can form on its own or can occur when a cyst becomes infected.